What is it?

-- Confounding and bias: there may be issues such as channeling bias to newer treatments for sicker patients, information bias and selection bias.
+- Confounding and bias: there may be issues such as channelling bias (where sicker patients are assigned to newer treatments), information bias and selection bias.

-- Heavy investment in time and resources: commitment and engagement are needed from participating patients.
+- Heavy investment in time and resources: commitment and engagement are needed from participating patients and centres.
 It can be difficult to recruit patients and it can take time to accumulate data, resulting in delays between data collection and reporting (sometimes years).
-Such data can become out of date in fast-changing disease areas.
+Maintaining energy and interest over long periods may be challenging.
+Data can become out of date in fast-changing disease areas.

 - Lack of standards and uniformity: lack of standardised data collection across hospitals, regions and countries prevents the pooling of data across registries.

-- Lack of comparator: in product-specific registries having no comparator prevents assessment of relative effectiveness.
+- Lack of comparator: in product-specific registries having no data for comparators prevents assessment of relative effectiveness.